elastic/ecctl/docs/ecctl_deployment_update.md

 updates a deployment from a file definition, defaulting prune_orphans=false, making the default update action safe for partial updates, to override this behavior toggle --prune-orphans.
+To track the changes toggle the --track flag.

 Read more about the deployment definition in https://www.elastic.co/guide/en/cloud-enterprise/current/Deployment_-_CRUD.html